kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 ### Ebon Hawk to Telos
 - Immediate dialog cutscene after the load screen: 6,2 -> 4,3,3 (+2 Alignment Shift)
 - Cast Burst of speed, turn around and run through to the right to where Kreia resides on the Ebon Hawk.
-- Speak to Kreia: 2x7,1,5,1 (+4 Alignment Shift)
+- Speak to Kreia: 2x7,1,5,1 (+4 Alignment Points)
-- Now run back to the Cockpit and speak to Atton: 1x- (+1 Alignment Shift)
+- Now run back to the Cockpit and speak to Atton: 1x- (+1 Alignment Shift, Alignment points so far = 10)
 - Use the Galaxy Map and select Telos.
 (1 left)

 ## Telos